Primary Care in Behavioral Health

 SAMHSA awarded 100 community behavioral health organizations more than $26.2 million collectively in Primary and Behavioral Health Care Integration.
 The PBHCI Grant program is part of an effort by Congress and the Health and Human Services Administration to help prevent and reduce chronic disease and promote wellness by treating behavioral health needs on equal footing with other health conditions.
 CIHS provides a robust array of training and technical assistance to PBHCI grantees who are leading the national charge of integrating primary care and behavioral health services.

 The Evaluation of the SAMHSA Primary and Behavioral Health Care Integration (PBHCI) Grant Program: Final Report describes the RAND Corporation’s evaluation of the Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Primary and Behavioral Health Care Integration (PBHCI) grants program.
 The PBHCI grants were designed to improve the overall wellness and physical health status of people with serious mental illness (SMI) and/or co-occurring substance use disorders (SUDs) by supporting the integration of primary care (PC) and preventive physical health services into community behavioral health (BH) centers where individuals already receive care.
-This evaluation provides information about the grantees’ implementation of PBHCI, consumer outcomes, and PBHCI program features associated with consumer-level processes and outcomes of care.
-It also includes implications for programs and the broader field, plus implementation of PBHCI.
+Th evaluation brief highlights information about the grantees’ implementation of PBHCI, consumer outcomes, and PBHCI program features associated with consumer-level processes and outcomes of care.

 Fragmentation of the health care system can lead to disjointed care and can result in increased health care costs.
 The Kaiser Family Foundation’s new issue brief, Integrating Physical and Behavioral Health Care: Promising Medicaid Models, examines five promising approaches currently underway in Medicaid to better integrate physical and behavioral health care.
 The five approaches include universal screening, navigators, co-location, health homes, and system-level integration.